MedMaxLab/BIDSAlign/README.md

 # BIDSAlign
 This is the reference repository for the paper < >.
-This library called < > preprocess public dataset saved in BIDS structure, uniforming the outputs to a common template.
+BIDSAlign preprocess public dataset saved in BIDS structure, uniforming the outputs to a common template.

 ## Preparation Steps